codeforamerica/ohana-api/INSTALL.md

 ### Set up the environment variables & customizable settings

+#### Configure environment variables
 Inside the `config` folder, you will find a file named `application.example.yml`.
 Copy its contents to a new file called `application.yml`, and read through the documentation.

+#### Adjust customizable settings
-_The next step is only necessary if you are planning on customizing the app with_ _the intent of deploying it.
-If you just want to submit a pull request, you can_ _use the default `settings.yml`._
+_This step is only necessary if you are planning on customizing the app with_ _the intent of deploying it.
+If you just want to submit a pull request, you can_ _use the default `settings.yml`.
+If you do make any changes to `settings.yml`_, _please make sure to not include your `settings.yml` in your pull requests._

-Inside the `config` folder, you will also find a file called `settings.example.yml`.
-Copy its contents to a new file called `settings.yml`, overwriting the one that already exists.
+Inside the `config` folder, you will also find a file called `settings.yml`.
+In that file, there are many settings you can, and should, customize.
 Read through the documentation to learn how you can customize the app to suit your needs.

-_If you are planning on contributing code to this project, please make sure not_ _to include your `settings.yml` in your pull requests._

 ### Run the app